For a Better World

 James Naylor is the author of The Fate of Labour Socialism: The Co-operative Commonwealth Federation and the Dream of a Working-Class Future (2016).
 He is a professor of history at Brandon University.

 Rhonda L. Hinther is a professor in the Department of History at Brandon University, and an active public historian.
 Prior to joining BU, she served as Director of Research and Curation at the Canadian Museum for Human Rights and, before that, as Curator of Western Canadian History at the Canadian Museum of History.
-She is the author of Perogies and Politics: Canada’s Ukrainian Left, 1891-1991 (UTP, 2018) and co-editor, with Jim Mochoruk, of Civilian Internment in Canada: Histories and Legacies (UMP, 2020).
+She is the co-editor of Civilian Internment in Canada: Histories and Legacies.

 Other contributors: Mikhail Bjorge, David Frank, Gregory S. Kealey, Tom Langford, Benoit Marsan, Adele Perry, Sharon Reilly, Myer Siemiatycki, Jeff Stilley, David Thompson, Henry Trachtenberg, Cal Winslow, Joel Wolfe